arvigeus/AZ-204/README.md

 - Configure cache and expiration policies for Azure Cache for Redis
 - Implement secure and optimized application cache patterns including data sizing, connections, encryption, and expiration
-- Implement Azure CDN endpoints and profiles
+- Implement Azure Content Delivery Network endpoints and profiles

 #### Troubleshoot solutions by using Application Insights